ngryman/ngryman.github.io/articles/generates-a-combination-matrix-from-a-set-of-options-key-value-pairs/index.md

-For my next craft, [ribs], I want my tests to cover the maximum use cases keeping the whole thing as **DRY** as possible.
+For my next craft, [ribs], I want my tests to cover the maximum use cases, keeping the whole thing as **DRY** as possible.
 This is a good occasion for me to learn and abuse of some techniques: [curry] for example.
 This will be the topic my next article, when all tests will be written.
 One day I hope!

 Ok, let's focus on a narrower topic: testing all possible combination of a function's *options*.
-By *options*, I mean *named arguments* (i.e. `fn({ width: 16, height: 9 }`).
-By nature, all of these arguments should be optional.
+By *options*, I mean *named arguments* (i.e. `fn({ width: 16, height: 9 })`).
+By nature, all of those arguments should be optional.
 So if you are doing things right, you should provide a default value for each of those options.

 Now let's say you want to write test to check out how the function behaves when providing some arguments, but not others.
-And let's that you are writting a function to resize an image.
+And for example purpose, let's say that you are writting a function to resize images.
+What a coincidence!

 Your **api** provides two named arguments: `width` and `height`.
-You want to test all possible interactions between those two variable, that is:
+You want to test all possible interactions between those two variable:

+ - both.
- - `width` but not `height.
+ - `width` but not `height`.
  - `height` but not `width`.
- - neither.
- - both.
+ - none.

+## Basic approach

 When writting your test, you would probably do something like this: